anucssa/hackathon-submissions-2022/readme.md

 If you don't know how to use git, reach out to one of our friendly comittee members or CROs and we'll be able to lend a hand!

 ## Submission Format
 You should create a file in [/submissions](https://github.com/anucssa/hackathon-submissions-2022/tree/main/submissions) that is named as either `<githubusername>.json` or `<githubusername>.yml` where `<githubusername>` is replaced with your GitHub username.
 (Hopefully we'll be able to use this to automate PRs).
+Where you have multiple people in your group just choose one name and include the other authors in the yml or json file.
 This file should contain the following attributes:
 | Property       | Description                                                                                                                                                                                                      | Required?                        |
 |----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|